kwgoodman/la/doc/source/intro.rst

     OK
     <nose.result.TextTestResult run=2920 errors=0 failures=0>

-The ``la`` package currently contains one C extension but if it doesn't compile there's an automatic fallback to a python version of the functions.
+The ``la`` package contains a C extension module.
+The functions in the module speed up common alignment operations such as adding two unaligned larrys.
+If the module doesn't compile when you build ``la`` then there's an automatic fallback to a python version of the functions.
+To see whether you are using the C version or the Python versions:
-The doc strings of the ``listmap`` and ``listmap_fill`` functions tells you which version (python or C) you are using.
-To import the functions:
 ::
-    >>> from la.util.misc import listmap, listmap_fill
+    >>> la.info()
+    la version      0.4.0
+    la file         /usr/local/lib/python2.6/dist-packages/la/__init__.pyc
+    HDF5 archiving  Available
+    listmap         Faster C version
+    listmap_fill    Faster C version

 Since ``la`` can run in a pure python mode, you can use ``la`` by just saving it and making sure that python can find it.